-Any vertical measurement which is referenced to the same vertical datum as the S-104 data, either by the dataset metadata VDAT or Vertical Datum meta feature must be adjusted using the intersecting S-104 grid cell water level value.
+Any vertical measurement which is referenced to the same vertical datum as the S-104 data must be adjusted using the intersecting S-104 grid cell water level value.
 This must be applied on any features within the coverage of S-104.
-Where a feature is not completely within the S-104 coverage the adjusted value is the minimum value resulting from the original feature value in S-101 attribute and the WLA adjusted value.
+Where a feature is not completely within the S-104 coverage the adjusted value is the minimum value resulting from the original feature value in the S-101 attribute and the WLA adjusted value.

 Adjustment is defined for the following S-101 features:

-Building.
+Building

 Span Fixed